gathering/gondul/README.rst

 public and one "private".
 The only actual difference should be what they _try_ to access.

-The basic philosophy of tgnms is to have a generic and solid API, a data base model that is somewhat agnostic to what we collect (so we can add more interesting SNMP communities on the fly) and a front end that does a lot of magic.
+The basic philosophy of Gondul is to have a generic and solid API, a data base model that is somewhat agnostic to what we collect (so we can add more interesting SNMP communities on the fly) and a front end that does a lot of magic.